NITCbase/nitcbase.github.io/src/pages/buffer_stub.md

 }

 int RecBuffer::setRecord(union Attribute *rec, int slotNum) {
+	unsigned char *bufferPtr;
-	// get the starting address of the buffer containing the block using BlockBuffer.getBufferPtr().
+	// get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).

+	// if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
+		// return the value returned by the call.

+    // Use type casting here to cast the returned pointer type to the appropriate struct pointer to access headInfo

 	// get number of attributes in the block.